Join other 4thWay HNW investors: harness your combined power for an even better deal.

 Crowd2Fund Review

-Good to see small business lending where lenders can choose their own loans, but it needs to provide more information to offset its inexperienced team
+Good to see small business lending where lenders can choose their own loans, but its business has been struggling and it provides insufficient information, data and access to assess the risks

 Crowd2Fund's Business & Property Lending is unrated, due to lack of information.